adrianshort/uk_planning_scraper/README.md

 # UK Planning Scraper

-**PRE-ALPHA: Only works with some Idox sites and spews a lot of stuff to STDOUT.
+**PRE-ALPHA: Only works with Idox and Northgate sites and spews a lot of stuff to STDOUT.
 Not for production use.**

 This gem scrapes planning applications data from UK council/local planning authority websites, eg Westminster City Council.
 Data is returned as an array of hashes, one hash for each planning application.